marcosorive/nihongo-journey/content/blog/may2021/index.md

 ## May 9th

 Although I am still tired from climbing and my alergies are killing me, I've managed to review the Hiragana syllabary, as usual.
 I also finished learning about Ichidan verbs and its exceptions.
 I continued with the two irregular verbs that are in japanese and the negative formal form (~masen).
 Finally, I started writing flashcards as a new studying method.
 I wrote 2 cards: for basic _X wa Y desu_ sentences and question sentences.
 I intend to create vocabulary cards, Grammar, vocabulary... etc. I will probably use flashcards for Kanji as well in the future.

+## May 10th

+Busy day at work and in the evening as well with personal things, no japanese today!.

+## May 11th

+After the climbing gym I reviewed Hiragana, and wrote some more flash cards!
+I also reviewed old topic from unit 1 and 2 from Genki.

+## May 12th

+I've restarted using Wanikani for learning kanjis!
+And wrote a flashcard from genki unit 2.